 Example of a mouse pointer

-In the animated picture to the right, you'll se an example of a mouse cursor moving around the screen.
+In the animated next to this paragraph, you'll see an example of a mouse cursor moving around the screen.
 By default, it looks like a pointed arrow.
 When positioned over selectable text, it appears as an I-beam cursor.
 When hovering over a link, it appears as a pointing hand.